 Your product can be installed onto any logical drive that is part of your computers' environment.
 If you decide to relocate the installation once an initial install has been made, you may do this but you cannot simply move it.
 The product must be reinstalled using the downloaded executable file using the new location.
-As predefined Registry settings are used to set up many of the functions and to store data; the only way to restore these settings is to reinstall the product using the installer program.
+As predefined Registry settings are used to set up many of the functions and to store data; the only way to restore these settings is to save the existing settings by saving a Configuration file.